 Camp Shiloh Covenant and Application

+This video goes over some helpful ways to protect campers and staff at camp.
 In this day and age, it is important to be aware of the sad reality of child abuse and to be informed on how to stop abuse.
 This video’s information is vital for all camp staff to understand regardless of what position you will serve as a volunteer.
 The original video was by Church Mutual, but the video was unavailable this year.
-This is a smaller portion of the same video.
+This is a slightly smaller portion of the same video.

 An additional item for camp staff to be aware of is how to handle pictures of campers.
 Therefore, here is Camp Shiloh’s policy on posting pictures.